appcelerator-developer-relations/appc-sample-ti510/README.md

 # Titanium 5.1.0 Sample App

+> **NOTE:** This Sample App requires Titanium [5.1.0.RC](https://community.appcelerator.com/topic/3976/sdk-5-1-0-rc-and-studio-4-4-0-rc-now-available) or later and Alloy 1.7.20 or later, which is included in AppC CLI Core Package 5.1.0-43 or later.

 The [Titanium 5.1.0 Sample App](https://github.com/appcelerator-developer-relations/appc-sample-ti510) demonstrates most of the new features in Titanium 5.1.0, including a re-architected runtime permissions model, new Material Design elements, SafariDialog and also some major changes for iOS under the hood.

 One of the most exciting new features is support for iPhone 6S 3D Touch with Peek & Pop and Home Screen Quick Actions.
 Exciting enough to deserve a dedicated [3D Touch Sample App](https://github.com/appcelerator-developer-relations/appc-sample-3dtouch).